 5. Performance Lab Sleep

-That may sound like a lot of different supplements to take before sleep.
+That sounds like a lot of different supplements to take before sleep.
 Right?
 We have your cure.
-Performance Lab Sleep provides all the above sleep enhancing ingredients in a pill, ready to take for a great night’s sleep.
+Performance Lab Sleep provides all the above sleep-enhancing ingredients (aside from L-theanine) in pill-form, ready to take for a great night’s sleep.
 Combining these ingredients together enhances the effect of each ingredient, helping your mind to quieten and feelings of calmness to wash over you before you lay your head down on the pillow.
+One reason why we believe it’s one of the best natural sleep aids UK.

-Performance Lab are a brand that pride themselves on the highest quality, most bio-available supplements, as well as the most effective combination of ingredients.
+Performance Lab is a brand that prides itself on the highest quality, most bio-available supplements, as well as the most effective combination of ingredients.
 Stacking this sleep aid with others in the Performance Lab range can help to further magnify the benefits, such as Performance Lab Energy; take this in the morning after a restful night’s sleep and you’ll be ready to go!
-If you struggle to get a full night of sleep, try adding these supplements into your nightly routine and see how your daytime performance improves.
+If you struggle to get a full night of sleep, try adding these supplements to your nightly routine and see how your daytime performance improves.

-A pill that helps to quieten your mind ahead of sleep, deliver natural safe levels of melatonin and soothe your nervous system all in one… helping you to fall asleep quicker and wake up more refreshed.
+A pill that helps to quieten your mind ahead of sleep, delivers natural safe levels of melatonin, and soothes your nervous system all in one… helping you to fall asleep quicker and wake up more refreshed.
 There’s no wonder Performance Lab Sleep is our favourite all-natural sleep supplement on the market today.

 PAIRS WELL WITH: Performance Lab NutriGenesis Multi (for men or women)

-Enjoy optimum night-time rejuvenation and a healthy daytime by pairing Performance Lab Sleep with the line’s NutriGenesis Multivitamins for men or women.
+Enjoy optimum night-time rejuvenation and a healthy daytime by pairing one of the best natural sleep aids, Performance Lab Sleep, with the line’s NutriGenesis Multivitamins for men or women.
 With more than 16 vitamins and minerals at more than 100% RDA, this multivitamin makes an ideal base for any supplement.
 Made using the same natural co-factors, enzymes and nutrients found in nature, this multivitamin is highly bio-available, 100% vegan-friendly, allergen free and natural.